Lexian-6/Helios/README.md

 ---

 ### Mission Objective
-Develop a physically-consistent model capable of estimating the spacecraft’s **energy consumption and recharge dynamics**.
-Then, use that model to **predict the end-of-cycle Helio Remaining Energy** for Cycle 3, when the ship has fully completed its planned trajectory and come to rest.
+1. Explore and interpret Cycles 1–2 telemetry to understand **energy inflow and outflow dynamics**.
+2. Identify relationships between propulsion load, stellar irradiance, and collector performance.
+3. Develop a model that can **predict the evolution of `helio_remaining_energy`** over time for Cycle 3.
+4. Estimate the **end-of-cycle energy reserve** once the vessel completes its trajectory and powers down.

+While analysing, you are encouraged to:
+- Report **any anomalies or inconsistencies** in the telemetry (e.g., sensor drift, missing values, unrealistic transients).
+- Discuss potential **physical explanations** behind these behaviours.
+- Balance **data-driven modelling** with **physics-based reasoning**.

 ---